Inside the ‘incredibly challenging’ effort by GM and Ventec to make more ventilators for coronavirus fight

 “GM literally sent people there that night to India to get boots on the ground to help us get that factory opened,” Kiple said Monday as the Project V venture between Ventec and GM continued feverishly.
 “It changed the conversation.
 We had to work with the government (in India), we had to work with GM.
 We had to understand what the issues were to get the factory back open.”

 The challenge was one of dozens of supply and logistical challenges that Project V faced.
-Even getting the Indian factory running again solved only one problem, since its raw material suppliers were also closed and GM and Ventec had to get them reopened as well.
+Even getting the Indian factory running again solved only one problem, because its raw-material suppliers were also closed and GM and Ventec had to get them reopened as well.

 Medical experts have warned of a ventilator shortage as hospitals become overwhelmed by patients sickened by COVID-19, the illness caused by the novel coronavirus.
-There are only 160,000 ventilators in the U.S. and another 12,700 in the National Strategic Supply; Dr. Anthony Fauci — spearheading the federal medical response — warned Sunday that millions could get COVID-19 and more than 100,000 could die.
+There are only 160,000 ventilators in the United States and another 12,700 in the National Strategic Supply; Dr. Anthony Fauci — spearheading the federal medical response — warned Sunday that millions could get COVID-19 and more than 100,000 could die.

 On Monday, Ford and General Electric announced they too are joining forces to produce 1,500 ventilators by the end of April, 12,000 by June and 50,000 by July.
 The ventilators would be a cheaper version of an FDA-approved machine produced by Airon.

-Ventec’s ventilator differs from others in that it’s the first multi-function unit — combining five machines into one — and portable at 18 pounds for remote or confined emergency spaces.
+Ventec’s ventilator differs from others in that it’s the first multifunction unit — combining five machines into one — and portable at 18 pounds for remote or confined emergency spaces.

-Kiple said his company had sought an expansion partner since early March, but knew after 30 seconds of that initial phone call with GM, on Wednesday, March 19, he’d found a match.
+Kiple said his company had sought an expansion partner since early March but knew after 30 seconds of that initial phone call with GM, on March 19, he’d found a match.
 “Where we had talked to many other people, GM went into action,’’ Kiple said.
-“There was no talk….
-It was just, ‘What do you need?’’’
+“There was no talk … It was just, ‘What do you need?’’’

 They secured enough needed components by last Tuesday for GM to produce up to 10,000 machines a month at its electronics component plant in Kokomo, Indiana.
-Ventec, which currently produces 250 units monthly in Bothell, will expand to 2,000 there — giving the venture 12,000 ventilators a month by summer and capacity for more.
+Ventec, which now produces 250 units monthly in Bothell, will expand to 2,000 there — giving the venture 12,000 ventilators a month by summer and capacity for more.

 GM and Ventec overcoming their initial challenges buoyed both companies enough that they were unfazed by some political minefields later in the week.

-Those began last Wednesday, when the federal government pushed back a planned announcement of Project V. Then on Friday morning, President Donald Trump stunned everybody with Twitter attacks accusing GM of reneging on ventilator supply promises and price gouging.
+Those began last Wednesday, when the federal government pushed back a planned announcement of Project V. Then on Friday morning, President Donald Trump stunned everybody with Twitter attacks accusing GM of reneging on ventilator-supply promises and price gouging.

 Later that afternoon Trump invoked the Defense Production Act, effectively compelling GM to produce the ventilators despite the automaker having already announced hours earlier it would do exactly that with Ventec.
 Bewildered but undaunted, the companies pressed on through the weekend, preparing for what Kiple said will be a “mid-April” production launch in Indiana.